wilsonkl/SfM_Init/README.md

 distance based translations solver.

 Examples of how to use SfM Init are in the scripts directory.
-In particular, scripts/eccv_demo.py shows how to run all the steps of the pipeline described in [1] on the datasets provided with that paper at www.cs.cornell.edu/projects/1DSfM.
+In particular, `scripts/eccv_demo.py` shows how to run all the steps of the pipeline described in [1] on the datasets provided at the [1DSfM project page](www.cs.cornell.edu/projects/1DSfM).

 Before You Begin
 ----------------